-- respond to reports of dangerous structures where the safety of the public is a concern.
-Call us on 028 9027 0603 during office hours or 07850 499 622 outside office hours.
+- respond to reports of dangerous structures where public safety is a concern.
+Telephone 028 9027 0650 during office hours or 07850 499 622 outside office hours

-- deal with emergency queries about Affordable Warmth - call us on 028 9027 0651 during office hours.
+- deal with emergency queries about Affordable Warmth - telephone 028 9027 0651 during office hours

 You can also: